 We do not have a pool on the premises and we don’t plan field trips to swim.
 We may do water activities in a water table and in the summer we may have splash days with sprinklers.

-Some of the classrooms do have hamsters, birds, and other small animals.
+Some of the classrooms may have hamsters, birds, and other small animals.
 If we have a visitor who is sharing animals with the children we will post it 48 hours in advance on the bulletin board in the front hallway.

 Minimum Standards and Reporting

 Parents may review a copy of minimum standards and our most recent licensing inspection at any time.
 Both of these are available in the office.
 The local licensing office may be contacted at 713-940-3009.
 PRS child abuse hotline is 1-800-252-5400.
 The Texas Department of Protective and Regulatory Safety’s website is www.dfps.state.tx.us.
 Our licensing report is there as well as the State Minimum Standards.